osteel/docker-tutorial/README.md

+**[WARNING] This repository is deprecated and only maintained for legacy purposes.
+For an up to date Docker set up, please head over [here](https://github.com/osteel/docker-tutorial-2), thank you.**

 # Docker tutorial

-This repository comes with the blog article [From Vagrant to Docker: How to use Docker for local web development](http://tech.osteel.me/posts/2015/12/18/from-vagrant-to-docker-how-to-use-docker-for-local-web-development.html "From Vagrant to Docker: How to use Docker for local web development").
+This is the companion repository for [From Vagrant to Docker: How to use Docker for local web development](http://tech.osteel.me/posts/2015/12/18/from-vagrant-to-docker-how-to-use-docker-for-local-web-development.html "From Vagrant to Docker: How to use Docker for local web development").
 Please refer to it for a full explanation.

 It contains a basic LEMP stack running with Docker, intented to be used for local web development.